The Disengaged Stepmom: Is Disengagement Right for You?

 Why Do Stepmoms Disengage?

 Many stepmoms disengage because they think they have a problem with their stepchildren.
 More often than not, the problem is actually with their partner or husband.
 This is especially true in high-conflict custody situations where children are caught in the middle of a loyalty bind between their mom and stepmom.
+(This is often known as parental alienation, and I recommend this article on alienation in high-conflict custody cases.)
 In high conflict situations, stepchildren may be actively coached to hate or disrespect their stepmom or the ex-wife may place enormous unspoken pressure on the children to not like their stepmom.
 If this is the case, the children will likely never feel comfortable thanking their stepmom for all she does for them.

 In many first marriages, when children are born, mothers take over certain roles in raising the children and fathers take on different roles.
 In a blended family, the father of the children often expects the stepmom to take over the roles traditionally held by a mother in an intact family.
 These tasks include many traditional household chores such as cooking and cleaning and many tasks related to childcare such as purchasing clothing, keeping track of the activity calendar, and being the main caregiver in the home.